rgwood/Project-Santa-Cruz-Private-Preview/user-guides/getting_started/azure-subscription-onboarding.md

 ## Next steps

-Once you have received a devkit, please see the [unboxing guide](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/devkit-unboxing-setup.md) for information on powering on your device and accessing the [OOBE (out of box experience)](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md).
+Once you have received a Project Santa Cruz Development Kit, please see the [unboxing guide](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/devkit-unboxing-setup.md) for information on powering on your device and accessing the [OOBE (out of box experience)](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/oobe.md).